SoleraFinance/solera-avs-hackathon/README.md

 The flow looks as follows:

 1. User locks collateral by sending a transactions to Solera contract on Polygon blockchain
-2. Solera Service monitors the event emitted by the contract and creates a task for Solera AVS to mint stable coins on the Arbitrum chain
+2. Solera Service monitors the event emitted by the contract and creates a task for Solera AVS to mint stablecoins on the Arbitrum chain
-3. Operatos receives an event from the AVS, validates it and sends the transaction to Solera contracts on Arbitrum to mint the required amount of stable coins
+3. Operatos receives an event from the AVS, validates it and sends the transaction to Solera contracts on Arbitrum to mint the required amount of stablecoins
-4. User receives stable coins on the Arbutrum chain
+4. User receives stablecoins on the Arbutrum chain

 > As this flow is only used for demonstration purposes, it has multiple simplifications, including:
 >
-> * In reality, the amount of minted stable coins will depend on the Oracle price for the locked collateral.
+> * In reality, the amount of minted stablecoins will depend on the Oracle price for the locked collateral.
 In this example the ratio is set to 1:1
-> * The actual flow and logic might differ significantly, as the lock collateral and mint stable coins operations are not necessarily peformed in direct conjunction with one another
+> * The actual flow and logic might differ significantly, as the lock collateral and mint stablecoins operations are not necessarily performed in direct conjunction with one another

   ![image](https://github.com/SoleraFinance/solera-avs-hackathon/assets/2127896/aa2dca69-229e-49ae-85c4-bc700cd30dbc)